enviro-lab/covid-analysis/README.md

 cd covid-analysis
 # make sure the scripts are executable:
 chmod +x *.sh *.py *.nf
-# to go ahead and install all conda environments, run
+# to install all conda environments, run
 ./prepare_envs.sh
-# or else it will happen when you first run
-./run_pipeline ...
+ ## NOTE: ./run_pipeline.sh will attempt to do this ^^ for you, if needed
 ```

-You'll need a kraken database.
+You'll need a kraken database which will be downloaded automatically if it doesn't already exist.
+* If you already have a human db or want to set where it should be automatically installed, edit the `kraken_db` path in [./nextflow.config](nextflow.config).
 * Setting up the human database requires [Kraken 2](https://github.com/DerrickWood/kraken2/wiki/Manual) to be installed.
-    * (NOTE: this is done automatically by [./prepare_envs.sh](prepare_envs.sh))
+    * (NOTE: This env should already exist from when you ran [./prepare_envs.sh](prepare_envs.sh))
-* Use `kraken2` to download the human database via:
+* Use `kraken2` to download the human database.
+  * This is done automatically the first time you run the workflow, but...
+  * The download can also be done manually via:
     ```
     kraken_db=/path/to/db    # edit as needed
     threads=16               # edit as needed